Path-Check/gaen-mobile/docs/DATA_DICTIONARY.md

 ## Data Dictionary

-This file is an list of all of the data which could theoretically leave the device.
+This file lists all of the data which could theoretically leave the device.

 ### General Notes

 - Many application features are configurable and optionally enabled on a per build basis, so not every listed here is necessarily included in a public release of the app via the App Store or the Play Store.
-If a build does not require an optional feature, it is not included.

 - All network communication is encrypted with standard SSL security protections.